liferay/liferay-docs/devGuide/en/chapters/11-frameworks.markdown

 For more information on these services, see Liferay's Javadocs at [http://docs.liferay.com/portal/6.1/javadocs/](http://docs.liferay.com/portal/6.1/javadocs/).

+Next we'll show you Liferay's security and permissions systems.
 ## Security and Permissions

 JSR-286 (and JSR-168) defines a simple security scheme using portlet roles and their mapping to portal roles.
-On top of that, Liferay provides a fine-grained permissions system, which developers can use to implement access security in their custom portlets.
-This section of the document gives an overview of the JSR-286 (JSR-168) security system, Liferay's permission system, and how to use them in your own portlets.
+On top of that, Liferay provides a fine grained permissions system you can use to implement access security in your custom portlets.
+Here we'll give an overview of the JSR-286 (JSR-168) security system, Liferay's permission system, and how to use them in your own portlets.

 ### JSR Portlet Security

-The JSR specification defines the means to specify the roles that will be used by each portlet within its definition in `portlet.xml`.
-For example, the Liferay's Blogs portlet definition references 3 roles - *guest*, *power-user*, and *user*:
+The JSR specification defines the means to specify the roles used by each portlet in its `portlet.xml` definition.
+For example, the Liferay *Blogs* portlet definition references the *guest*, *power-user*, and *user* roles:

 	<portlet>
 		<portlet-name>33</portlet-name>